 The programme is in 3 parts: the purpose and nature of managerial work; field visits to local companies; and application to your own circumstances.
-The contribution of each individual is the key, with participants from Executive MBA programmes at leading international business schools from around the world.
-Participants will also include independent managers from international and local companies keen to use this learning opportunity at one of the world’s best executive education instututions.
+The contribution of each individual is key, as we are concerned with the reality of leading and managing - however complex it might seem.

 The one week module features:

-- Thought-provoking debate and focused enquiry into your own organisation
+Thought-provoking debate and focused enquiry into your own organisation

-- Unique networking opportunities for each participant
+Unique networking opportunities

-- Advanced skills in observation analysis and interpretation.
+Advanced skills in observation, analysis and interpretation.

-- Friendly consultation and feedback on your own managerial practice.
+Friendly consultation and feedback on your own managerial practice.

 COVID-19: It is possible that travel and meeting restrictions will prevent all or some of us from gathering in-person in Bristol.
 In this case we will offer the module over the same 5 days in virtual format, also focusing on your current managerial challenges and leadership aspirations.
 This format will include interactive group work, field-based inquiry, virtual company visits, friendly consulting and original conceptual input.
 When registering for the programme please indicate your preferred mode.